joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

 ==== Layout
 During emission, we must also address the organisation of code into files, namespaces, and classes.
 The code layout model describes a project as a collection of classes and methods, but leaves file system organization abstract.
 The emission pass generates a dedicated C\# file for each top-level class, placing them within a common namespace so they can be accessed easily.
 This is a common practice in Csharp @microsoft_net_2025.

-= Reflecting on the Compiler
+= Reflecting on the Compiler<sec:basic-compiler:reflection>

 The three phases of the compiler: _Structure_, _Compute_, and _Code_ produce a class library with the same semantics as the Excel file.
 In this section, we discuss the readability of the code, reflecting on the current compiler, and highlighting areas that can be improved.